 Here are the places I have to give a double thumbs up to, should you find yourself uninspired by your packed lunch or office canteen.
 I’ve tried to keep the suggestions to the centre, otherwise this post would be even longer!

 Let me know where else you rate for lunchtime munching in the comments below!

 Where to start?
 St Nick’s is famously a veritable feast of munch options.

 Want something stodgy to keep you going all day?
-Head along to Pieminister for some pie, mash and minty peas (they’ve recently started doing lighter pies, but the original Heidi or Matador do it for me) or Grillstock for what I still maintain is Bristol’s best pulled pork (the jalapeño poppers are also wondrous little things)
+Head along to Pieminister for some pie, mash and minty peas (they’ve recently started doing lighter pies, but the original Heidi or Matador do it for me).

 On the subject of huge portions – Matina are famous around these parts for their humongous wraps; choose from chicken, lamb or vegetables cooked on the grill and wrapped in Kurdish flatbreads still hot from their tandoor oven.

 Of course, I still haven’t even mentioned the Moroccan delights from Al Bab Mansour, Indian snacks from Spice Up Your Life, the mum-sized portions from Caribbean Wrap, the impressive deli options at Source Food Hall and the cake utopia that is Ahh Toots.